 As Nuthin' Fancy soared up the charts, Skynyrd's image — and its internal band dynamic — may have been clouded by booze, violence and music business politics, but Van Zant insisted that underneath it all, it was still all about honest rock 'n' roll.
 "All I'm concerned with is the chance to play concerts like we're doin' now.
 We could even stand to come down a few notches – I'd like to see everybody who wants to see us get in," he continued.
 "I don't care what the promoter says, I don't care what the writers say, I just care about those people out there who paid to see us."

 Sadly, a horrific plane crash changed Lynyrd Skynyrd forever in a couple years, when Van Zant, guitarist Steve Gaines and vocalist Cassie Gaines, as well as assistant road manager Dean Kilpatrick, pilot Walter McCreary and co-pilot William Gray were killed on impact.
 But on their occasionally rocky road to the top, the band remained a brotherhood in spite of any defections or disagreements.

-“We haven’t changed, even though some people’s attitudes have changed towards us,” Rossington vowed, although he did admit that the band’s heavy touring schedule wasn’t always as much fun as it might appear from the outside.
-“We’d like to start writing a lot more and touring less.
-For four years we’ve been constantly on the road, never at home.”
+"We haven't changed, even though some people's attitudes have changed towards us," Rossington said, though he admitted the band's touring schedule wasn't always as much fun as it might appear from the outside.
+"We'd like to start writing a lot more and touring less.
+For four years we've been constantly on the road, never at home."